NASA-PDS/naif-pds4-bundler/docs/source/35_step_5_packaging_to_naif.rst

 Step 5: Packaging and Delivering the Archive to the NAIF Node
 =============================================================

-If the project archive plan calls for delivery of the SPICE data set to the NAIF Node of the PDS, the data set producer can do it in two ways:
+If the project archive plan calls for delivery of the SPICE archive to the NAIF Node of the PDS, the data set producer can do it in two ways:

    1. If the volume of the data to be delivered is relatively small